Back To Search Results

 COPII

 These vesicles are approximately 60-100 nm in size.
 In-vitro knockdown studies have shown that the ability of COPII to accommodate large cargo, such as procollagen fibrils composed of a triple-helix matrix extending up to 400 nm, is due to the action of the transmembrane protein TANGO1.
 Another hypothesis suggests that a portion of the ERGIC is recruited and combined with the ERES, creating tubular uncoated buds capable of carrying large cargo.
 RAB GTPases, tethering factors, and SNARE proteins mediate vesicular movement and fusion.
 In mammals, tethering events are coordinated by RAB1, GM130, GRASP65, p115, and the TRAPP1 complex.
-COPII vesicles are formed by the COPII coat-mediated deformation of the RER.[24]
+The COPII coat-mediated deformation of the RER forms COPII vesicles.[24]
 COPII directs misfolded proteins to degradation via the ubiquitin-proteasome system.[25]
 Sar1, a GTPase, plays a role in COPII-coated vesicle scission.[17]

 Clathrin